-Lying south of the Coniston fells Woodland Fell and Beacon Tarn offer a beautiful 1/2 day in a landscape of bracken, heather and small rocky outcrops.
+Lying south of the Coniston fells, Woodland Fell and Beacon Tarn is a beautiful area of landscape of bracken, heather and small rocky outcrops.
 It is a rarely visited beauty spot.

 Take your time.
 The paths are not obvious so wander off and discover your own favourite place.